 In The Antifascist Handbook, antifa historian Mark Bray writes, "The job of the anti-fascist is to make [fascists] too afraid to act publicly and to act as volunteer targets for their hate and attacks which might keep them from thinking about burning down the mosque in their neighborhood."

 In order to intimidate "fascists," antifa uses a variety of tactics.
 Online, they use a technique called doxxing.
 They identify white supremacists and fascists and expose them online in an attempt to get them fired from their jobs and evicted from their apartments.
-Antifa also uses no-platforming or deplatforming, which involves denying fascists the opportunity to speak out in public by obstructing their events.
+Antifa also uses no-platforming or de-platforming, which involves denying fascists the opportunity to speak out in public by obstructing their events.

 The tactic that makes most people nervous about antifa is their use of violence.
-Antifa generally seeks out fascists and racists and disrupts any and all rallies through violent confrontations.
+Antifa generally seeks out fascists and racists and disrupts any-and-all rallies through violent confrontations.
 Antifa has been known to use sticks, fists, and projectiles, though they are almost never associated with guns.

-In general, Antifa appear as counter-protesters, not protesters themselves.
+In general, Antifa appears as counter-protesters, not protesters themselves.
 They look to events in history like the Battle of Cable Street, and claim that fascism can only be stopped by using violence.
 You can recognize antifa at a protest either from their logo—a red flag over a black flag—or sometimes from their use of black bloc strategy.
 The black bloc is where people dress in black and cover their faces in order to thwart surveillance and create a sense of equality among participants.
 Sometimes antifa members using this method try to operate as a "security force" for protesters.

 Since Trump was elected in 2016, anti-fascist counter-protesters have become much more mainstream.
 Thousands of people protested at Donald Trump's inauguration, including some self-proclaimed anti-fascists.
 Memorably, after the inauguration, white-supremacist Richard Spencer was punched in the face by a black-clad protestor—and after the incident went viral on social media, Richard Spencer blamed it on antifa.

 A few months later in August 2017, Antifa counter-protesters showed up at the "Unite the Right" rally in Charlottesville, Virginia and violently clashed with alt-right protesters.
-During the rally a neo-Nazi plowed into a crowd of counter protester, injuring dozens and killing one woman, Heather Heyer.
+During the rally a neo-Nazi plowed into a crowd of counter-protester, injuring dozens and killing one woman, Heather Heyer.

 In March 2018, Richard Spencer canceled the remaining stops on his college speaking tour, releasing a tearful video in which he declared that "antifa is winning."

 Coverage of antifa has gone up significantly during the recent racial justice protests.
 This summer, between May 24th and August 22nd, ACLED recorded more than 10,600 protests in all 50 states and Washington, DC.
 Most of the protests were about police brutality, and around 10,130 of them were peaceful.
-However the media has spent a lot of time on the approximately 570 protests that involved some form of violence.
+However,the media has spent a lot of time on the approximately 570 protests that involved some form of violence.
 Donald Trump has repeatedly blamed the violence at protests on antifa, which has given the movement significant media attention.

 Trump and his supporters have designated antifa as public enemy #1.
 He has mentioned antifa in 41 tweets and has credited antifa with all of the violence and looting of the Black Lives Matter protests, and even accused the 75-year-old man who was pushed over on camera by the police in Buffalo of being an "antifa provocateur."